A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Confidential Computing Transparency

 \subsection{Level 1 (L1)}

 \point{Requirements} The foundational level of transparency is achieved through engaging \textit{first-party certifiers} as accountable reviewers.
 This level relies on the following trust-building blocks to ensure transparency: \begin{description}[leftmargin=1em,labelindent=1em] \item[\textit{Endorsement statement}] is a digitally signed statement by affiliated and reporting first-party certifiers, including a unique identifier of a binary (e.g. hash), as defined and used by Google's open-source project Oak \cite{oak}.
 It can also include the time of issuance and the validity period.
 By issuing an endorsement statement for a specific binary, the certifier confirms that the binary was generated from specific source code and endorses its use in production for the validity period.
-The certifier also implicitly vouches for additional checks that are not explicitly captured in the endorsement statement, such as ensuring that the build and release pipelines work correctly.
-After the validity period, the certifier may issue a new statement or passively revoke the existing one by taking no action (see \S\ref{sec:revocation}).

-\item[\textit{Verifiable transparency log}] is defined as a publicly available append-only ledger maintained on a trusted infrastructure by an independent party, separate from the code owner or the certifiers \cite{laurie2014certificate, melara2015coniks, chuat2015efficient, hu2021merkle}.
-Transparency logs do not inherently guarantee truthful and accurate operations, so additional measures are required to ensure their integrity and consistency, as we discuss in \S\ref{sec:custodians}.
+After the validity period, the certifier may issue a new statement or passively revoke the existing one by taking no action (see \S\ref{sec:revocation}). \item[\textit{Verifiable transparency log}] is a publicly available append-only ledger maintained on a trusted infrastructure by an independent party, separate from the code owner or the certifiers \cite{laurie2014certificate, melara2015coniks, chuat2015efficient, hu2021merkle}.
+Transparency logs do not inherently guarantee truthful and accurate operations, so additional measures are required to ensure their integrity and consistency, as discussed in \S\ref{sec:custodians}. \end{description}